TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 > The cipher method must not be required to be secret, and it must be able to fall into the hands of the enemy without any inconvenience.

 **The security of the algorithm should solely rely on the secrecy of the key.**
+# Sufficient Key-Space Principle
+Any secure encryption scheme must have a key space that is sufficiently large to make an exhaustive-search attack infeasible.